-In 2005, Clerix won the Investigative Journalism Award for Young Journalists handed out by the VVOJ, the Flemish Dutch Association for Investigative Journalists.
+In 2013 Clerix joined ICIJ.
+He contributed to Lux Leaks, Swiss Leaks, Evicted and Abandoned, the Panama Papers and Bahamas Leaks.
+Clerix has represented ICIJ at several international conferences, organised by Europol, the European Parliament, and the Financial Transparency Coalition.
+In 2016 Clerix started working for the news magazine Knack, focussing on international muckracking.
+Next to ICIJ collaboratioins, Clerix worked on several other cross border investigative projects, including the MEPs project and Security For Sale.
+In 2005, Clerix won the Investigative Journalism Award for Young Journalists handed out by the VVOJ — the Flemish Dutch Association for Investigative Journalists.
 In 2010, he was awarded the European Young Journalist Award for Belgium, a prize by the European Commission.
-In 2015 he won the Belfius Press Prize.
+In 2015 he won the Investigative Journalism Award of VVOJ.